dasarajuaishwarya/Portfolio/README.md

 ### Sentiment Analysis of Customer Feedback on Restaurants Using Machine Learning

 Classification of reviews on huge datasets containing many records downloaded from kaggle platform.
 The classification techniques used is Naive Bayes Classifier.
 Performed training on the preprocessed dataset using diﬀerent classification machine learning algorithms in order to achieve the optimal classification result and give the result back on the website.

+### Term Project - Personal Expense Tracker

+Our project aims to develop a personal expense tracker that allows users to manage their monthly income and expenses effortlessly.
+The app will offer features like:
+- Budget management
+- Expense categorization
+- Monthly reports with visual insights
+- Notifications for overspending
+- Secure user authentication

+This project showcases my ability to work on both the front-end and back-end, using tools like HTML, CSS, and JavaScript for the UI, and backend technologies like Node.js and MongoDB for data management.

 ## Publications